 Cardiff

-Cardiff has only been the Welsh capital since 1955, yet is just as grand and impressive as any other capital – and if you have an interest in castles, you’re in the right place.
+Cardiff has only been the Welsh capital since 1955, yet it’s just as impressive as any other capital – and if you have an interest in castles, you’re in the right place.

 Wales has more castles per square mile than any other European country, and the medieval Cardiff Castle is one of the very best.
-You can admire the Victorian Gothic design, intricate wood carvings, epic murals, and vivid-coloured stained glass windows that run from wall to ceiling.
+You can admire the Victorian Gothic design, intricate wood carvings, epic murals, and vividly coloured stained glass windows that run from wall to ceiling.

 Cardiff is also one of the UK’s greenest cities, so if you fancy doing some cycling during your break, you can hire a bike and ride along the 55-mile Taff Trail that runs between Cardiff and Brecon.